 The Body Shop is well known for not testing on animals.
 It never has, and they’re pretty blunt about that.
 So, that’s good.
 There is a little snag however, which is that in 2006 The Body Shop was sold to L’Oreal who aren’t cruelty free, and have come under fire quite a bit for exploiting loopholes when it comes to this.
 Awkward.
 Now this doesn’t mean The Body Shop now test on animals, whatever you buy from them will still be cruelty free, but it does mean they’re part of a larger company that are more shady.
 It’s your choice to make of that what you will.

 Whilst we’re on the subject, let’s look at the ingredients in general.
 I will say it until the cows come home but I love transparency.
 The more you make available to me, the more I’ll trust your brand.
-This for me is why Lush is such a big winner; I can go to their website and find any product with a full ingredient breakdown, but I can also click every individual ingredient and find out what it is.
 I like being able to click on a weird sounding chemical name and actually gain some understanding about what that is and what purpose it serves in my product, it helps me be a better, clued-up consumer.
 The Body Shop isn’t quite as slick here.
 I did a little website browsing and found that each product has a ‘key ingredients’ section and then a ‘full ingredients section’.
 I understand the point of this, you’re trying to show me the main things in there and what they do, but if I then click on a full ingredient section to see a MUCH longer list of words I don’t recognise with little descriptions like ‘additive’ or ‘preservative’ in brackets, that’s not really enough for me.
 Some are literally just a string of numbers and letters with no description.
 Give me more Body Shop!
 Let me learn!
 I even tried clicking on the ingredients in the hope that I would find something, alas I did not.

 Ok, The Body Shop do a lot better here through two initiatives called Ethical Trade and Community Trade.
 In 1998 they became a founding member of the Ethical Trading Initiative: a partnership of companies, voluntary organisations and trade unions that were all ‘dedicated to improving the working lives of people around the world.’
 The ETI’s base code has been The Body Shop’s supplier code of conduct since 2005, according to their website each of their 120 suppliers are regularly visited through the Ethical Trade programme, in order to see how their workers are treated (30,000+ workers overall.
 Wowzers.)
 The way The Body Shop do this is outlined below: